I tend to avoid #NewYearsResolutions, but not this year.

 Rescue operations are still underway in the most remote areas that are only accessible by helicopter or foot.
 Some of the most heavily traveled roads won't re-open for over a year.

-It's been 2 weeks since Hurricane #Helene hit the southern Appalachians, devasting communities across this multi-state region.
-Areas along the #BlueRidge escarpment -- one of the oldest in the world -- were particularly hard hit.
+It's been 2 weeks since Hurricane hit the southern Appalachians, devasting communities across this multi-state region.
+Areas along the escarpment -- one of the oldest in the world -- were particularly hard hit.
 Hundreds of lives lost, thousands of people still unaccounted for.
 Whole families swept away in mudslides.

 Thousands of families without homes.
 Not damaged homes, *gone* homes.
 Swept down the river homes.